Breakthrough/PySceneDetect/manual/api.rst

     scene_list = detect('my_video.mp4', ContentDetector())
     split_video_ffmpeg('my_video.mp4', scene_list)

-PySceneDetect has a highly modular API that can integrate with any application workflow.
-In the following example, we show how the various library components can be used to create a more customizable scene cut/shot detection pipeline.
+This is just a small snippet of what PySceneDetect offers.
+The library is very modular, and can integrate with most application workflows easily.
+In the next example, we show how the various library components can be used to create a more customizable scene cut/shot detection pipeline.

 .. _scenedetect-detailed_example:
 =======================================================================
-Detailed Example
+Example
 =======================================================================

-In the code example below, we create a function ``find_scenes()`` which will load a video, detect the scenes, and return a list of tuples containing the (start, end) timecodes of each detected scene.
+In this example, we create a function ``find_scenes()`` which will load a video, detect the scenes, and return a list of tuples containing the (start, end) timecodes of each detected scene.
 Note that you can modify the `threshold` argument to modify the sensitivity of the :py:class:`ContentDetector <scenedetect.detectors.content_detector.ContentDetector>`, or use other detection algorithms (e.g. :py:class:`ThresholdDetector <scenedetect.detectors.threshold_detector.ThresholdDetector>`, :py:class:`AdaptiveDetector <scenedetect.detectors.adaptive_detector.AdaptiveDetector>`).

 .. code:: python